 The University of North Florida has a stated vision of promoting a campus-wide environment in which university leadership and each department manifests the valuing of diversity by leveraging the power of inclusion.
 In keeping with the vision, the University of North Florida will allow students, staff and faculty the right to choose a preferred name and pronoun in selective academic and functional areas.
-Students, staff or faculty who wish to update all university maintained records with a new name will need to complete the legal name change process.
+Students, staff or faculty who wish to update all university-maintained records with a new name will need to complete the legal name change process.

 II.
 STATEMENT OF POLICY

-A. Name types
+- Name types

-Students are required to provide their legal names on their applications for admission.
+Students, faculty and staff are required to provide their legal names and legal pronouns on their applications.
+A preferred first name and preferred pronouns may be provided in addition to the legal name and pronouns on applications.
 After enrollment, students may process official name changes or corrections with the Office of the University Registrar via One-Stop Student Services.
 Similarly, staff and faculty must provide their legal name employment related applications and can request a change or correction after employment.
 Changes related to staff and faculty shall be directed to Human Resources.
 A change of legal name requires an official document or court order verifying the correct information at the time the request is made.
 Questions regarding specific requirements can be referred to the Office of Human Resources and One-Stop Student Services.
-Examples of possible required documents include:

-a) Valid passport (required for international students in non-immigrant status);
+- Valid passport (required for international students in non-immigrant status);

-f) Federal or state-issued identification card
+- Federal or state-issued identification card

 When only one word is provided for the legal name, the information will be stored in a system's last name field with the standardized designation of 'FNU' (first name unknown) stored in the first name field.

 - Diploma name Students may provide abbreviated variations of their legal names when they apply for graduation.
 The name appearing on a student's diploma may be different from the legal name only with these options: option of first name or initial, option of including or excluding the middle name or initial, proper capitalization, and proper accentuation of the name.
 First and middle names may not be lengthened (i.e., expanding an initial to a full name) for a diploma name without also updating the legal name.

-B. Use of names
+- Use of Names